 PHYS 105 Physical Sciences for K-8 Teachers (3)

 A laboratory/lecture/discussion class designed to lead students toward an understanding of selected topics in chemistry and physics.
 The course topics are selected to satisfy the Physical Science specifications of the Science Content Standards for California Public Schools (K-12).
 Enrollment is limited to liberal studies majors.
 Two two-hour laboratory sessions per week.
 This course is cross-listed with Chemistry 105.
 Fall semester.

 PHYS 107 Astronomy (3)

 A survey of astronomy covering astronomical history, planetology, stellar birth/life/death, large-scale structures, and cosmology.
-Three lectures weekly; no formal laboratory.
+No formal laboratory.
 No science prerequisites.

 PHYS 117 Astronomy with Laboratory (3)

 A survey of astronomy covering astronomical history, descriptive astronomy, planetology, stellar birth/life/death, and cosmology.
 This course satisfies the core curriculum physical science requirement with laboratory.
 Two lectures and one laboratory weekly.
 No science prerequisites.
 Fall semester.